 Passes are installed, not just received.
 Passes are distributed as a URL.
 A user opens the URL to install the pass, then uses the pass locally via Apple Wallet or Google Pay.

-Passes persist and can be updated, like when a gate on a boarding pass changes or a loyalty program’s point value changes.
+Passes persist and can be updated, like when a gate on a boarding pass changes or a customer accrues points in a loyalty program.

 There are seven different pass types to choose from, each with default layouts, image types, and fields that support their specific use.
 You can even trigger some passes to appear based on the user’s location.
 See Mobile Wallet Reference: Location Triggers and the Triggers Tutorial.